Most Miami neighborhood trolley systems are free

 Traveler Tip: There are two apps for iPhone and Android mobile devices that will help you navigate public transportation: the Miami-Dade Transit Tracker and the Miami Trolley App.

 Miami Beach Trolley

 With multiple free routes to choose from, traveling around South Beach via trolley is now easier than ever.
 There are four routes currently.
-The Alton Road/West Avenue loop makes stops along both roads and stretches from 5th Avenue (the popular SoFi neighborhood) to Lincoln Road.
+The Alton Road/West Avenue trolley loop makes stops along both roads and stretches from 5th Avenue (the popular SoFi neighborhood) to Lincoln Road.
 There's also a North Beach trolley loop that makes stops from North Beach to Normandy Isle.
-There are also plans to soon add a Mid-Beach loop that would operate along 41st Street and Collins Avenue.
+There is the Middle Beach trolley loop that operates along 41st Street and Collins Avenue.
 Let's not forget the Collins Link trolley route linking the Middle Beach and North Beach trolleys so you can hop on and off to visit all your favorite stops along the way.